• Skip to primary navigation

 Salad

-• 5 roma tomatoes (cut into 1" pieces)
+• 5 Roma tomatoes (cut into 1-inch pieces)

 • ¼ cup red onion (thinly sliced)

-• ½ cup kalamata olives (whole and pitted)
+• ½ cup whole pitted kalamata olives

-• 8 ounces feta cheese (cut into ½" chunks)
+• 8 ounces feta cheese (cut into ½-inch cubes)

 Greek Salad Dressing

-• ⅓ cup olive oil
+• ⅓ cup extra virgin olive oil

 • 3½ tablespoons red wine vinegar